A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Real-Data Example: Replication of a Friendship Network SAOM

 Second, even though we had no reason to cast doubt on the reasonableness of the SAOM updating process in the case of friendship networks a priori, it turned out that the estimates and simulations produced by the TERGM are more closely aligned with the oberved network.
 This is somewhat surprising and leads us to conclude that a priori model choice cannot always be informed by theory alone, at least given our current knowledge as to what is causing the limitations of the SAOM in this specific case.
 Candidates were enumerated above in the theoretical section.
 This underlines, once more, the need for more focused simulation experiments on each of the differences between the models separately.

 And third, since theory alone cannot be evoked at the present time to choose one model over the other, we suggest the use of out-of-sample prediction in any given application to inform model choice for the time being.
-Our companion software supplied in the Online Appendix makes such comparisons trivial.
+Our companion software ([blinded]) makes such comparisons trivial.
 If many such comparisons are reported, this may soon lead to a better collective understanding of the contexts in which the TERGM is indeed to be preferred over the SAOM and vice versa and therefore provide complementary evidence to the simulation experiments suggested above.